trashgomi/mojique-translation/README.md

 * First, download and install any required tools from the subsection below.
 * Next, clone this repository into an appropriate folder on your computer.
 * [Download the appropriate version of Mojique](https://aokurage.booth.pm/items/966800).
 This is necessary because the repo doesn't contain all of the game's files.
 * Copy all of the downloaded game files into your local repository, but **don't overwrite any existing files**.
-The entire _mojikue verx.yz_ folder you downloaded goes inside the repo's root directory (_mojique-translation_)
+The entire _mojikue ver-.--_ folder you downloaded goes inside the repo's root directory (_mojique-translation_)
 * Test that the game runs.
-* Run Translator++ and open the
+* Run Translator++ and open the _translation.trans_ file.
 * You are now ready to contribute!

 ### Required Tools